Yuuts1/Yuuts1/README.md

 ### Hi, I’m Italo

 I am a undergrate technology at FMU
-I love technology...

 Currently learning Java and Pyhton